 Researching George and Major Townley of Cincinnati, Ohio.

-When records don't provide the direct clues we seek, we have to cast a wider net to find clues or understand record-keeping patterns.
+When records don't provide the direct clues we seek, we must cast a wider net to find clues or understand record-keeping patterns.

-It's not uncommon for people to be skipped in City Directories because they are not home during a canvasing.
+It's not uncommon for people to be skipped in City Directories because they are not home during canvassing.
 There are additional possibilities for why he was excluded from the city directories.
 However, it's now possible to state that Major was in Cincinnati earlier than previously suspected.

-In 1834, George and Major grant the rights to their Elizabethtown, New Jersey property to Edward Townley to sell and handle any of their outstanding debts.
-This record specifically states that George and Major are residing in Cincinnati at the time of this deed.
+In 1834, George and Major granted Edward Townley the rights to their Elizabethtown, New Jersey property to sell and handle any of their outstanding debts.
+This record specifically states that George and Major were residing in Cincinnati at the time of this deed.

-While the record is super fun to read, the key take away is that the county clerk recording this deed did make a habit of identifying where the various parties in the transfer resided at the time of the transfer.
+While the record is super fun to read, the key takeaway is that the county clerk recording this deed made a habit of identifying where the various parties in the transfer resided at the time.

 Time to Update the Research Plan

-In the end, I do not have direct evidence that links my 4th great-grandfather, John Townley, to his father.
+Ultimately, I do not have direct evidence linking my 4th great-grandfather, John Townley, to his father.
 However, I have gathered the following clues:

 With an unspecific residence, John Townley was named in the sale of land as part of Effingham Townley's estate.